siderolabs/talos/website/content/v1.9/talos-guides/configuration/image-cache.md

 Once enabled, Talos Linux will automatically look for the image cache contents either on the disk or in the ISO image.

-If the image cache is bundled with the ISO image, the disk volume for the image cache should be configured in the Talos configuration to copy the image cache to the disk during the installation process:
+If the image cache is bundled with the ISO, the disk volume size for the image cache should be configured to copy the image cache to the disk during the installation process:

 ```yaml
 apiVersion: v1alpha1